matzpersson/laravel-restapi-crud/readme.md

   }
  }
 ````
-As the token is returned, we are essentially authenticated and all we have to do is include the api_token in the header but we'll do a login as well.

-Using the login end-point:
+As the token is returned, we are authenticated and all we have to do is include the api_token in the header but we'll do a login as well.
+Using the login end-point and details we just registered:

 ````ruby
 $ curl -X POST localhost:8000/api/login \